SovereignCloudStack/standards/Standards/scs-XXXX-v1-volume-type-standard.md

 ## OPTIONAL volume types

 Any other aspects of volume types, that can be found in the decision record are OPTIONAL.
 They SHOULD NOT be referenced in the way this standard describes.
 Some of them already are natively discoverable by users, while others could be described in the name or description of a volume type.
-Users should look into the provided volume types of the CSPs, if they want to use some of these other aspects.
+Users should look into the provided volume types of the Cloud Service Providers, if they want to use some of these other aspects.

 ## Implementation Details

 ### Encryption

 Encryption for volumes is an option which has to be configured within the volume type.
 As an admin it is possible to set encryption-provider, key size, cipher and control location.
-Additionally to be discoverable by users an admin has to edit the description and add `[scs:encrypted]` at the beginning or after another scs aspect.
+Additionally to be discoverable by users, the description should start with an aspect list such as `[scs:encrypted]` (potentially with additional aspects).
 It should look like this example:

 ```text
 openstack volume type show LUKS